 Technical performance:

-- Real-time sync: Does it use webhooks (instant) or polling (delayed)?
+- Real-time sync — webhooks (instant) or polling (delayed)?

-- Duplicate detection: Does it prevent duplicate events if the same meeting exists in two calendars?
+- Duplicate detection — prevents duplicates if the same meeting exists in two calendars?

 Privacy and security:

-- Privacy controls: Can you hide event details, mark events as private, or control visibility?
+- Privacy controls — can you hide event details, mark events as private?

 Usability:

-- Setup time: How long does it take to connect and configure?
+- Setup time — how long to connect and configure?

-- Mobile support: Does it work on iOS and Android?
+- Mobile support — works on iOS and Android?

 Pricing:

-- Cost per calendar: How many calendars does each plan support?
+- Calendars per plan — how many calendars does each plan support?

 Support and reliability: